 -

-Experiments and hands-on exercises designed to enhance understanding of the principles and concepts presented in ANTH 2020.
+Experiments and hands-on exercises designed to enhance understanding of human genetics, anatomy, and function of the principles and concepts presented in ANTH 2020.
 One two-hour class per week.
 Recommended corequisite: ANTH 2020.

 ANTH 7620 - Seminar: Ethnography and Cultural Theory